hattya/aster/README.rst

             The standard output will be discarded.

         ``Array``
-            The standard output will be splitted into lines, and added to the ``Array``.
+            The standard output will be split into lines, and added to the ``Array``.

     stderr